Asamoah Gyan’s business empire: Top 9 companies owned by Ghana legend

 In transportation, Gyan operates a fleet of about 20 coaches that connect major cities like Accra and Kumasi, as well as routes extending to neighbouring countries.

-This sector remains one of his most recognized business undertakings, providing convenient travel options to thousands of commuters.
+This sector remains one of his most recognised business undertakings, providing convenient travel options to thousands of commuters.

 Boxing promotions